IJMSC Editorial Board and Publishing Staff

 Lori Mayer, MSN, DNP(s), MSCN, CCRP, RN

-MS Clinic of Central Texas, Round Rock, USA
+MS Clinic of Central Texas, Round Rock, Texas, USA

 Dr. Mayer is the Director of Medical Research for the MS Clinic of Central Texas (Austin area).
 Her responsibilities include managing MS clinical research programs and providing patient-centered care for clinical trial participants.
 She has written MS protocols for clinical trials and has published articles in neurologic journals.
 She holds a Doctor of Nursing Practice degree, is currently MS-certified, has served as past board member of the International Organization of MS Nurses (IOMSN), and is currently Research chair for the IOMSN, as well as an editor of www.LiveWiseMS.org.